waheedullahkhan001/login-with-google/README.md

 2. Android OAuth client ID for the release keystore.
 3. Web application OAuth client ID.

-You will use the web application client ID in the app.
+You have to use the web application client ID in your app.

 ## Setup - Detailed